SodiumZH/NFF-Girls/wiki/gameplay-en.md

 On usage it can shoot a magic ball which adds Wither III for 5s on hitting living entity.
 If the user is wearing a Necromancer's Hat, it will add Wither IV instead of III.

-The target will NOT regard the effect of Necromancer's Wand as your attack, so it will not cause your target's hatred.

 Each time used, the user will take a damage of 2.

 Durability: 64 (accepting Unbreaking enchantment)